civiccc/dock/README.md

-`-a`                   | Attach to an already-running Dock container `-c config-file`       | Path of Dock configuration file to use (default `.dock`) `-d`                   | Detach/daemonize (run resulting Dock container in the background) `-f`                   | Force creation of new container (destroying old one if it exists) `-h`                   | Display summary of command line options `-q`                   | Silence Dock-related output (so only output from command run in the container is shown)
+`-a`                   | Attach to an already-running Dock container `-c config-file`       | Path of Dock configuration file to use (default `.dock`) `-d`                   | Detach/daemonize (run resulting Dock container in the background) `-e environment-id`    | Extend an existing Dock container with a new project `-f`                   | Force creation of new container (destroying old one if it exists) `-h`                   | Display summary of command line options `-q`                   | Silence Dock-related output (so only output from command run in the container is shown)